Openlayer named a top 100 AI company of 2022 by CB Insights!

 Consider the binary classification task from two features.
 Furthermore, let’s say we have a black-box classifier illustrated below, where class 0 is in red and class 1 is in blue.

-The first step using LIME is choosing the data sample to be explained.
-For example, this could be a point from your validation set that your model mispredicted or, really, any sample that you are particularly interested in investigating further.
+The first step in using LIME is choosing the data sample to be explained.
+For example, this could be a point from your validation set that your model made a mistake or, really, any sample that you are interested in investigating further.

 In this case, we are interested in understanding why the black-box classifier predicted that a specific sample, x', belongs to class 0.